-Before my first visit to Prague a couple of years ago, I’d read about something called a Paternoster elevator … an old-timey, hop on/hop off elevator that never stops.
-A quick Googling revealed that there was one at Prague’s YMCA on Na Poříčí, so I went on a mission to check it out.
-Once I saw it in person, I was like: hell no!!!
+Prior to my first visit to Prague a couple of years ago, I’d read about something called a paternoster elevator — an old-timey, hop on/off elevator that never stops moving.
+A quick Googling revealed that there was a paternoster at Prague’s YMCA on Na Poříčí, so I went on a mission to check it out.
+But, once I saw it in person, I was like: hell no!!!

-But, this time, on my return visit to Prague, I decided to take a deep breath and go for a spin.
+But, this time, during my return visit to Prague, I decided to take a deep breath and go for a spin.

-Here’s what Wiki has to say about these elevators:
+Here’s what Wiki has to say about these types of elevators:

 Anyway, time to go for a ride.
-As I’d mentioned before, the Paternoster never stops.
-If you watch the video ’til the end, you’ll see how it works.
+As I’d mentioned before, the paternoster never stops.
+If you watch the video until the end, you’ll see how it works.